 Chris Haslam, BS in Neuroscience

 Becca Robins, PhD Former post-Doc.
 Her research focused on the development and validation of tools and protocols for the assessment of individuals with mild traumatic brain injury.
-She currently works as a content developer at DataCamp.
+She went on to become a content developer at DataCamp and is now at Microsoft.

 Alex Dumont, MS in Bioengineering.
-He completed his PhD in Bioengineering.
+He completed his PhD in Bioengineering and is now a senior optical engineer at Meta.

 Max Dumont - Former programmer, currently working at Comcast